RDS-DeePC: Robust Data Selection for Data-Enabled Predictive Control via Sensitivity Score: Introduction

 \subsection{Challenge 2: Sensitivity to Data Quality}

-Real-world trajectory data inevitably contains imperfections arising from sensor noise and measurement errors, actuator faults causing input-output mismatch, data from different operating conditions or system configurations, and corrupted or mislabeled recordings.
-When such corrupted data enters the Hankel matrices, DeePC performance degrades substantially, often catastrophically.
+Real-world trajectory data contain imperfections: sensor noise and measurement errors, actuator faults producing input-output mismatch, data drawn from different operating conditions or system configurations, and corrupted or mislabeled recordings.
+When such corrupted data enter the Hankel matrices, DeePC performance degrades, sometimes to the point of failure.